Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.08 Creating the 'Discover' Page/README.md

 ```

 After saving and redeploying the backend, minting a new NFT and listing it for sale will display its price on the Discover page.

+## Conclusion

+We have successfully styled the Discover page to display all NFTs available for sale.
+The Buy button only appears for NFTs listed by someone other than the current user.
+The price label is set up, resulting in a polished digital marketplace for NFTs.
+The next lesson will cover buying NFTs, transferring DANG tokens, and ownership transfer.

+## Key Takeaways

+- Implemented the Discover page to display all listed NFTs using the Gallery component.
+- Created backend methods in Motoko to fetch listed NFTs, original owners, and NFT prices.
+- Added logic to differentiate between collection and discover roles, showing appropriate buttons.
+- Enabled testing of buy functionality by minting NFTs via command line and transferring ownership to the marketplace.
+- Displayed NFT prices on the Discover page with a dedicated PriceLabel component.